 Men are tasked with hunting duties and there are certain hunter Katsinam that represent this important responsibility.
 The hunting duties include tracking, trapping, and shooting game in the surrounding area.
 Each of the following katsinam has distinct characteristics and physical features.
 Let’s meet the Hunter Katsinam!

 If you are looking for a gift to give during Hakitonmuya, a hunter Katsinam is a wonderful choice.
-Home to an extensive collection of Hopi Katsina dolls and other Native American crafts and collectibles, Katchina House is located in Sedona, Arizona.
+Home to an extensive collection of Hopi Katsina dolls and other Native American crafts and collectibles, Kachina House is located in Sedona, Arizona.
 For all your Native American art purchases, shop with us online or by phone at 866-587-0547.